Bea Priestley: SmackDown (2024–2025)

 At Night 2 of the 2024 WWE Draft, Davenport was promoted to the SmackDown brand.
 On the 28 June episode of SmackDown, Davenport made her main roster debut but she failed to qualify for the women's Money in the bank ladder match in a qualifier triple threat match that included Naomi and Indi Hartwell, where Naomi won.
 On the 2 August episode of SmackDown during the tag team title match between WWE Women's Tag Team Champion The Unholy Union (Alba Fyre and Isla Dawn) and Bianca Belair and Jade Cargill, Davenport attacked Cargill, which resulted in The Unholy Union retaining their championship by disqualification while forming a short-lived alliance with Davenport.

 Davenport's last televised match was on the 22 November 2024 episode of SmackDown where she lost in the first round of tournament to crown the inaugural Women's United States Champion.
 On 7 February 2025, Priestley was released from WWE, thus ending her four-year run with the company.
 Prior to her release, Priestley was originally planned to join Chelsea Green's Secret Hervice stable.
 Her spot was then given to Alba Fyre.

 Return to NJPW (2025–present)

-On 9 May 2025 at Resurgence, Preistley made her return to NJPW, where she defeated Viva Van.
+On 9 May 2025 at Resurgence, Priestley made her return to NJPW, where she defeated Viva Van.

 Return to World Wonder Ring Stardom (2025–present)

+STARS (2025–2026)

 On 5 July 2025, it was announced that Priestley would make her return to Stardom as a participant in the 2025 Stardom 5 Star Grand Prix, where she was placed in Red Stars A Block.
+Priestley finished her block with 10 points which included a win over the reigning World of Stardom Champion Saya Kamitani and advanced to the playoffs, where she was eliminated in the first round by Rina.
+On 14 September, Priestley joined the Stars unit.
+In November, Priestley teamed with stabelmate Saya Iida in the 2025 Goddesses of Stardom Tag League.
+The duo were placed in A Block and finished with 8 points, before being eliminated in the first round by Aya Sakura and Sayaka Kurara of Cosmic Angels.

+At Stardom Supreme Fight 2026 on 7 February 2026, Priestley and Hanan unsuccessfully challenged BMI2000 (Natsuko Tora and Ruaka) for the Goddesses of Stardom Championship.

+H.A.T.E (2026–present)

+On 26 April at Stardom All Star Grand Queendom 2026, Preistley turned heel and joined H.A.T.E. after attacking Hanan and her now-former Stars stablemates.